A Brief Guide to Time Management

 2. More time

 Good time management gives you extra time to spend in your daily life.
-People who can time manage effectively enjoy more time to spend on hobbies or other personal pursuits.
+People who can time manage effectively enjoy having more time to spend on hobbies or other personal pursuits.

 3. More opportunities